translate/pootle/docs/server/commands.rst

 For every file being synced, the in-DB ``Store`` will be updated to reflect the latest revision across the units in the file at the time of syncing.
-This allows Pootle to make optimizations when syncing and updating files, ignoring files that didn't change.
+This allows Pootle to make optimizations when syncing and updating files, ignoring files that haven't change.

-The default behavior of :pc:`sync_stores` can be altered by specifying some
+The default behavior of :pc:`sync_stores` can be altered by specifying these
 parameters:

 ``--force``